howard-university-web-services/howard_paragraphs/README.md

 - Instagram Feed: Paragraphs integration of a Instagram Feed for Howard projects
 - Magazine Feed: Paragraphs integration of Magazine Feed (from magazine.howard.edu) for Howard projects
 - Media: Paragraphs integration of media for use in Howard projects
-- News Feed: Paragraphs integration of News Feed (from newsroom.howard.edu) for Howard projects
+- News Feed: Paragraphs integration of News Feed (from thedig.howard.edu) for Howard projects
 - Parallax: Paragraphs integration of parallax scrolling for use in Howard projects
 - Photoshelter Feed: Paragraphs integration of Photoshelter Feed into a carousel with modal front end
 - Photoshelter Feed Grid: Paragraphs integration of Photoshelter Feed into a silc grid.